April 2020 update

 Nursing stakeholders have likewise participated in heavy engagement with P&CC and the design team to define their space needs within HT.

 The HT design, nearing completion of the schematic design phase, is currently being vetted by P&CC, and academic and operational stakeholder groups.
 Some of this work includes the following:

-- Improved circulation and connectivity within and around the building, as well as in relationship to adjacent buildings and their uses;
+- Improved circulation and connectivity within and around the building, as well as in relation to adjacent buildings and their uses.

 - Elements that align with the project’s sustainability goals, such as a roof replacement that would include space appropriate for photovoltaic array (also known as solar panels) to potentially meet the electrical needs of the entire building, as well as automated operable windows to bring cool night time fresh air into the building to reduce energy consumption.
 This technique is often referred to as nighttime flushing.